 Every year is different at Madeira and brings a new set of experiences and challenges.
 This section is meant to give you insight into what you’ll experience at each grade level.
 Read each part in sequence and you’ll get a sense of the cumulative effect of a Madeira education.
 Start from Grade 9 (when almost all Madeira girls begin), Grade 10 (another significant entry point), Grade 11, or Grade 12.

-The elections results are in!
-The Madeira student government and class officers have been named for the 2017-2018 school year.
+The election results are in!
+The Madeira student government and class officers have been named for the 2018-2019 school year.

 The student government…